 We are constantly working on new volumes in our publication series PIHANS (mainly archaeology and Assyriology), Egyptologische Uitgaven (Egyptological Publications) and Achaemenid History.
 Our journals Bibliotheca Orientalis (three fascicles per year) and Anatolica (one issue per year) appear regularly.

-Articles, book reviews and short announcements, list of books received.
+Three issues are published each year containing articles, book reviews and short announcements, list of books received.
+If you wish to publish in BiOr, please note:

 Annual journal with contributions on the history and archaeology of Anatolia and adjacent regions from prehistory to the Ottoman era, published under the aegis of the Netherlands Institute in Turkey.